Botxo: popular name by which the City of Bilbao is known, because of its position in a ‘hole’, surrounded by mountains.

 With the height that the walk back gives us, we can see buildings from the road that are hardly noticeable from the level of the river.

 This is the case with Tarabusi (17).
 This is a factory dating from 1945 which was a major production complex for electromechanical constructions and transformers.

 The only part that is left is this building at the end of the municipal pound.
-Previously, it housed the offices of the company and in the ambitious Remodelling Plan for the area it is expected to be used for the work of a foundation dedicated to the study of cities.
+Previously, it housed the offices of the company and in the ambitious Remodelling Plan for the area it is expected to be used for the Nagusi Intelligence Center headquarters (dedicated to biotechnology and innovation).

 Shortly before reaching the hospital, on the other side of the road you can see two rows of council houses called "cheap houses" (18).
 The neighbourhood of Santiago was built in 1924 by the Employees Cooperative of the Bilbao to Portugalete Railway; on the other hand, the Santa Ana estate (Spanish) by Ismael Gorostiza, built in 1931, which was promoted by a cooperative made up of employees of the Hospital and the Euskalduna shipyard.

 Although on walks 1 and 4 there are other examples of this type of residential architecture, if you have the opportunity to get closer you will see how their design reflects the three-fold principles of the hygienist movement in the early twentieth century for workers’ homes: sun, air and water.